ActiumPraetor/K-Wall/README.md

 Welcome!

+If you'd like to obtain ready-to-run precompiled binaries of K-Wall, please click the "binaries" folder above.
+That's where they live.

+&nbsp;

 ### What Is K-Wall?

 K-Wall is a specific type of firewall built for a specific purpose, which in a nutshell is this: adding comprehensive spam detection and filtration capabilities based on regular expressions to games that have integrated text-based "chat" functionality.
 K-Wall adds powerful filtration tools to any game that passes chat traffic "in the clear" (read: uncompressed/unencrypted).
 (Trivia: The "K" in K-Wall stands for Kleene, in honor of Stephen Cole Kleene, the inventor of regular expressions.)